andrejbauer/mathematics-and-computation/_posts/2019-10-28-runners-in-action.md

 monads with runners?

-Danel and I worked out how *effectful* runners (a generalization of runners that supports other effects, apart from state) provide a mathematical model of resource management.
+Danel and I worked out how *effectful* runners (a generalization of runners that supports other effects in addition to state) provide a mathematical model of resource management.
 They also give rise to a programming concept that models top-level external resources, as well as allows programmers to modularly define their own “virtual machines” and run code inside them.
 Such virtual machines can